awsdocs/aws-batch-user-guide/doc_source/spot_fleet_IAM_role.md

 # Amazon EC2 Spot Fleet Role<a name="spot_fleet_IAM_role"></a>

-If you create a managed compute environment that uses Amazon EC2 Spot Fleet Instances, you must create a role that grants the Spot Fleet permission to bid on, launch, tag, and terminate instances on your behalf, and specify it in your Spot Fleet request\.
+If you create a managed compute environment that uses Amazon EC2 Spot Fleet Instances, you must create a role that grants the Spot Fleet permission to bid on, launch, tag, and terminate instances on your behalf\.
+Specify the role in your Spot Fleet request\.
 You must also have the **AWSServiceRoleForEC2Spot** and **AWSServiceRoleForEC2SpotFleet** service\-linked roles for Amazon EC2 Spot and Spot Fleet\.
 Use the procedures below to create all of these roles\.

 **Topics**
 + [Create Amazon EC2 Spot Fleet Roles in the AWS Management Console](#spot-fleet-roles-console)